kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

 The calculator here [https://cloud.google.com/products/calculator](https://cloud.google.com/products/calculator) offers us a picture of the pricing.
 I decided to try a cheap option: 5 nodes in 1 zonal cluster using 1 vCPU each.
 The datacenter location is in Finland and I don't need a persistent disk.
 If we wanted less than 5 nodes why would we even use Kubernetes?
 The total cost for this example was around 250 USD per month.
 Adding additional services such as a Load balancer increases the cost.
 If you find the billing for Google Cloud Platform confusing, you're not alone: Coursera has ~5 hour course for "[Understanding Your Google Cloud Platform Costs](https://www.coursera.org/learn/gcp-cost-management)".

 During part 3 we will be using GKE either by using the free credits offered by Google.
-You are responsible for making sure that the credits last for the whole part and if all of them are consumed I can not help you.
+You are responsible for making sure that the credits last for the whole part and if all of them are consumed, I can not help you.

 After redeeming the credits we can create a project with the billing account.
 The Google Cloud UI can be confusing.
 On the [resources page](https://console.cloud.google.com/cloud-resource-manager) we can create a new project and let's name it "dwk-gke" for the purposes of this course.